Sul-iac/Spotify-Wayland/README.md

 First, make sure you downloaded the `flatpak` version using the flatpak command `flatpak install spotify`

-Mkae sure you download the `flathub` version
+Make sure you download the `flathub` version
 `Found ref ‘app/com.spotify.Client/x86_64/stable’ in remote ‘flathub’ (system).`

-And press Y.
+Press Y.

 Check if the flatpak version is installed using `flatpak list`.